ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #consume_data_api}
 {: api}

 You cannot consume data using an {{site.data.keyword.messagehub}} API although consumption of data from Kafka is possible using the native Kafka libraries.
+For more information, see [Kafka consumer API](https://kafka.apache.org/documentation/#consumerapi)

 As an alternative, use the [CLI](/docs/EventStreams?topic=EventStreams-quick-setup-guide&interface=cli#consume_data_cli).